mikiw/DexProtocol/README.md

 - Both orders are not in the `expired` state
 - Both entities have enough funds in `vault`

 We can perform an exchange of assets by executing `ExchangeAssets(callerTxId: string, takerTxId: string)` function by `maker` or `taker`.
-Now we will increase and decrease token balances of both entities in the vault.
+Now we will increase and decrease token balances of both entities in the vault and set `isFilled` in orders for `true`.
 After that we will add `Trade` record in `Trades`, first id which is `callerTxId` will be a caller `txId` of `ExchangeAssets()` method, second will be a `takerTxId`.
 After that action both entities can withdraw tokens with `WithdrawAsset(tokenAddress: string, walletAddress: string, amount: number)`.

 ```Typescript
 interface Trade {